HSLL175848494/ThreadPool/document/TaskStack.en.md

 # TaskStack - Stack-Based Task Container

 ## Overview
-`TaskStack` is a stack memory-based task container template class capable of storing tasks and their parameters without using heap memory.
+`TaskStack` is a stack memory-based task container template class that stores tasks and their parameters without using heap memory.

 ## Class Template Declaration
 ```cpp